Family Contribution Appeal

 Impacted by a Natural Disaster

-You can appeal in natural disaster situations where the natural disaster led to a loss or reduction of income because of an inability to work or there were other high or unexpected expenses incurred for the upkeep and maintenance of your primary home or temporary housing directly related to or caused by the natural disaster.
+You can appeal in natural disaster situations in which the natural disaster led to a loss or reduction of income because of an inability to work or there were other high or unexpected expenses incurred for the upkeep and maintenance of your primary home or temporary housing directly related to or caused by the natural disaster.

 - Submit the same documents listed above in relation to loss or reduction of income